awsdocs/aws-cost-management-user-guide/doc_source/manage-emea-cc-verification.md

 ## Payment verification<a name="emea-payment-verification"></a>

-You can use the Billing and Cost Management console to confirm that you payment requires verification or to reattempt any failed payments\.<a name="emea-payment-verification-process"></a>
+You can use the AWS Billing console to confirm that you payment requires verification or to reattempt any failed payments\.<a name="emea-payment-verification-process"></a>

 **To verify your payment**